 How to arrange a Citizenship Ceremony

-When you receive your letter from the Home Office asking you to book within 14 days, there is no need to contact us.
-We will send you an invitation letter once we receive your certificate from the Home Office.
-The invitation letter will include details of how to get your joining instructions for the ceremony.
+Ceremonies have now resumed at Heron House.
+When you receive your invitation email from the Home Office asking you to book within 14 days, there is no need to contact us - we will send you an invitation, by letter or email, once we receive your certificate from the Home Office.

 You would normally be expected to attend your ceremony within three months of being sent an invitation from the Home Office, but UKVI have temporarily extended this period to six months, and will keep this under constant review.
 No adverse decisions will be made on applications because of delays caused by Coronavirus.